 SARIF accommodates all these types of result management systems.
-Result management systems that compute fingerprints SHOULD populate the fingerprints property (§3.19.12).
-Result management systems that group results into equivalence classes based on an arbitrary unique identifier SHOULD populate the correlationGuid property (§3.19.5), regardless of whether they also compute a fingerprint.
+Result management systems that compute fingerprints SHOULD populate the fingerprints property (§3.27.16).
+Result management systems that group results into equivalence classes based on an arbitrary unique identifier SHOULD populate the correlationGuid property (§3.27.4), regardless of whether they also compute a fingerprint.

-instanceGuid property
+guid property

-A result object MAY contain a property named instanceGuid whose value is a GUID-valued string (§3.4.3) defining a unique, stable identifier for the result.
+A result object MAY contain a property named guid whose value is a GUID-valued string (§3.5.3) defining a unique, stable identifier for the result.

-Direct SARIF producers and SARIF converters SHOULD NOT set this property.
+Direct SARIF producers and SARIF converters MAY but do not need to set this property.
 A result management system SHOULD set this property when it ingests a SARIF log file.
 If it does so, then later, when a SARIF consumer retrieves results in SARIF format from the result management system, the result management system SHALL set this property to the value it assigned.

-A result management system MAY store multiple results with identical fingerprints (see §3.19.12 and Appendix B), but the instanceGuid properties for those results SHALL be distinct.
+A result management system MAY store multiple results with identical fingerprints (see §3.27.16 and Appendix B), but the guid properties for those results SHALL be distinct.

 correlationGuid property